ninsuo/symfony-collection/README.md

 # symfony-collection
-A jQuery plugin that manages adding, deleting and moving elements from a Symfony collection
+A jQuery plugin that manages adding, deleting and moving elements in a Symfony collection

-It is not really difficult to manage your collections using the `data-prototype` Symfony provides.
+It is not really difficult to manage your collections using the `data-prototype` attribute Symfony provides.
 But after using collections several times, it appeared useful to me to create a jQuery plugin to do this job.

 This is even more true when you need your elements to be moved up and down or added at a specific position.